seominseok0429/Self-Pair-for-Change-Detection/README.md

 ```
 ## Thank to

-This code is heavily based on open-cd and mmsegmentation.
+This code is heavily based on [open-cd](https://github.com/likyoo/open-cd).

 We thank the authors of that code.